 The taxi driver is done loading the luggage, and attempts to close the hatch, when rando sticks his head in, preventing the driver from closing it, and tries to say goodbye and to tell us to tip the taxi driver well.

 Jenn turns around and yells “FUCK OFF!”
-Apparently the guy finally gets the message and removes his head from the boot of the car.
+The guy finally removes his head from the boot of the car.
 The driver slams down the hatch, jumps in the front seat, and stomps the gas.
-It all feels like some crazy, escalating scene in a movie where an obnoxious gang of passersby become psycho killers (Nocturnal Animals comes to mind); a fate we narrowly avoid.
+It all feels like some crazy, escalating scene in a movie where an obnoxious gang of passersby become psycho killers--Nocturnal Animals comes to mind.

 Scene VI: At 35,000 feet